Mobile App Design Fundamentals: 9 Common UX Mistakes to Avoid

 Mistake #2: Only Considering UX at the Beginning of Development

 UX is an ongoing effort.
-In order to create a great experience, you should listen to your users, understand what they like and dislike, and keep iterating.
+To create a great experience, you should listen to your users, understand what they like and dislike, and keep iterating.

 A good way to validate assumptions is by testing your mobile app with your core set of users.
 A Proof of Concept, Prototype, or MVP will ensure that your product idea is received well by users, increasing the chance of success of your product launch.
 The most successful apps, such as Uber, Airbnb, Dropbox, and Snapchat, started simple and iterated as they learned more about what their users wanted.